mesb1/xupnpd_youtube/README.md

   You can get xupnpd from github or via repo for you device.
 Usually it can be founded inside openwrt, entware repos.

   Plugin can get video only 360p or 720p.
 If you have bad internet, choose 360p.
+(For now it is only 360p as youtube dropped format 720p aka 22)

   Required minimal:
    - Curl with ssl support.